5 simple steps to get you ready for exams!

 Step 3: Create notes using diagrams

 By drawing a flow chart or a diagram of some sort, you are able to link different parts of the subject together.
 Remember, a textbook is sort of like a big flow chart.
 Every new chapter you reach links back somehow to a chapter that you’ve studied before.
+In my opinion, this was especially useful for Chinese Oral (or Higher Chinese Oral for others).
+I was able to compile different materials and organise my thoughts into the different themes highlighted at Jocelyn Chinese Tuition.

 Of course, this method is not limited to flow charts only.
 You can choose to use different pictures to help you remember certain important points.
 When you want to get ready for exams, simply go through the visual notes for quick revision.